Code of Conduct

 - Demonstrate respect for self and others

-Each student at NRCC is considered a responsible adult, and it is assumed that men and women of college age will maintain standards of conduct appropriate to membership in the college community.
+Each student at NRCC is considered a responsible adult, and it is assumed that everyone of college age will maintain standards of conduct appropriate to membership in the college community.
 Emphasis is placed upon standards of student conduct rather than on limits or restriction of students.
 Guidelines and regulations governing student conduct usually are developed by representatives of the students, faculty, student services staff, and administration.
 The Student Code of Conduct is the set of standards that has been established as the guideline for the behavior of those in the student community.
 Failure to meet standards of conduct acceptable to the college may result in disciplinary action, depending upon the nature of the offense.

 The Virginia Community College System guarantees to students the privilege of exercising their rights of citizenship under the Constitution of the United States without fear or prejudice.
 Special care is taken to assure due process and to spell out a defined route of appeal when students feel their rights have been violated.